zhukovdm/smartwalk-docs/content/adm.md

 ### Restoring database

-Ensure that the database container is up and running, see [**Entity store and index**](#entity-store-and-index) for more details.
+Ensure that a database container is up and running, see [**Entity store and index**](#entity-store-and-index) for more details.
 Clean up the database and restore the state from files:

 ```bash
 $ make init && make database-init && make restore